junaid9211/study-notes/head-first-git/01-notes.md

 - `git config --global user.email "junaidgohan123@gmail.com"`

 ## Commit Basics
-Commiting our work requires two steps
+Committing our work requires two steps
 - Adding our work `git add FILE-NAME`
-- Commiting our work `git commit -m "Your Message"`
+- Committing our work `git commit -m "Your Message"`

 To remove a file from index you can use `git reset FILE-NAME` or `git reset` to empty the index